learn-co-curriculum/ransom-note/README.md

 It looks like we are making some progress.
 It's time to estimate the cost of this procedure.
 We say that placing these letters in a histogram is O(m) where m is the number of letters in the histogram.

-Now that we know this part, can you fill in the rest?
+Now that we know that we have our histogram, how do we answer whether we can write our note?
+Can you solve this on your own?
+Problem solve first, and then consider the big O of your procedure?
+Then can you translate this into code?
+Give it a shot.

 	```text
 	This is your thinking space.